 Video of the Day

-Strength can be measured based on the amount of weight lifted.
+Strength can be measured based on the amount of weight lifted for a single rep. This is referred to as a one-rep max, or 1RM.
 Upper-body and lower-body strength are measured separately.
 Strength tests include the bench press for upper body, the squat for lower body and the deadlift for lower back and leg assessments.

 Muscular endurance is specific to the assessment.
 The ability to perform upper-body exercises many times is separate from the ability to perform lower-body or abdominal exercises many times.
-Muscular endurance tests include push-ups, pull-ups and dips for the upper body, and sit-ups for the abdominals.
+Muscular endurance tests include push-ups, pull-ups and dips for the upper body and sit-ups for the abdominals.
 Lower-body endurance can be assessed with squats.